 - To allow anyone to access it.
 Instead of being locked away behind subscription walls, research made openly accessible in City Research Online can be accessed by anyone with an internet connection.
 This means research is accessed, read and built upon by people outside of traditional UK Higher Education (HE) circles and those within HE whose institutions are not able to subscribe to all relevant journals.

 - To increase its visibility.
 Papers placed in repositories such as City Research Online have high rankings in search engines such as Google, Bing and Google Scholar, meaning your work gets found more often and more easily.

 - To increase its citation count.
 Studies have shown that research made openly accessible gets read, and hence cited more, than research that remains closed.

-- To showcase it as research produced by members of City University London.
+- To showcase it as research produced by members of City, University of London.

 - To preserve it for the future.
 City Research Online uses technology which ensures the long-term preservation of City’s research output, for access and use by future generations.

 - The HEFCE's policy states that only publications (accepted for publication on or after the 1st April 2016) made openly available in institutional repository will be eligible for the next REF.

 - An alternative to publishing in scholarly journals or other forms of academic publishing.

 - An open access journal in its own right - see the Directory of Open Access Journals for more information on these.